cachrisman/ionic-ecommerce/README.md

 rake db:migrate
 rails server
 ```
-Frontend
+###Frontend
+Run the following commands to install the frontend:
 ```
 git clone https://github.com/cachrisman/ionic-ecommerce.git
 cd ionic-ecommerce
 npm install --save
 bower install --save
 ```
-Change the file `ionic-ecommerce/www/js/constants.js` to reflect your local environment
+Change the file `ionic-ecommerce/www/js/constants.js` to reflect your local environment.

+Last, run the following command to show you a webpage simulating an iOS device running this app:
 ```
 ionic serve -l
 ```

-you can also emulate the app running on iOS if you have Xcode installed:
+Or you can also emulate the app running on iOS if you have Xcode installed:
 ```
 ionic emulate ios
 ```